mattdegroff/Codepath_Wk9/README.md

 Week 9 Honeypot Assignment

 I have been having trouble trying to access the console for mhn admin.
 Whenever I run the install.sh file everything installs directly and I use the defaults and then when I try to access the console, the browser says it could'nt connect.
-Still working on trying to get atleast 1 honeypot running.
+Also, when trying to execute the commands for the gcloud sdk install of vm instances, none of the commands provided by the walkthrough worked and returned errors.
+I tried manually installing the instances but feel as though they were missing aspects that that commands were supposed to install.
+I have no questions since no honeypot was able to be ran.